malties/dataVisualization/README.md

 has gone through the next component, which filters that data.
 The visualiser presents that data by a line on the map.
 From here you can see how the density of requests to and from certain areas builds over time.

+# How to run:

+Once you've cloned the repo:
+1. Navigate into the api-caller folder and run "python3 communicator.py"
+2. In a new window, navigate into the generator folder and run "python3 publisher.py"
+3. Open map.HTML in your browser window
+4. Watch the lines start to show up across the screen!